The name of our Village means Windy Creek Hill.

 The Village is planning to build an eco-lodge for tourists located deep in our beautiful rainforest.

 There are numerous rare birds and animals in our area including cock of the rock and harpy eagle as well as the very rare bush dog.
-The remote forest to the east of the Village has a very high diversity of plants, animals, birds and insects which we have yet to document.
-The Village plans to document the wildlife in the future as part of our plan to care for the Wapichan Conserved Forest agreed by all our Villages in 2012 (see Documents page with SRDC Territorial Management Plan).
+The remote forest has a very high diversity of plants, animals, birds and insects which we have yet to document.
+The Village plans to document the wildlife in the future as part of our plan to care for the Wapichan Conserved Forest agreed by all our Villages in 2010.

 Our area also contains many important cultural heritage places including rock carvings, caves, and places with the remains of pottery, axes, beads and old house sites.
 The Village has put in place Village Rules to protect these places that are important to us and we do not allow visits by outsiders without prior permission of the Village and continuous accompaniment of visitors by our Village authorities.

 The Village Council has come to learn that there are major mining blocks imposed on our forest extension area and that these mining concessions have never been consulted with our village.
 The village of Awaro Wa’o Naawa has never given its agreement to these blocks within our forest, and we feel hurt.
 For this reason, any extension process must address this issue and ensure the removal of all mining blocks from our extended title area.
 We make this request as all of our villagers wish to protect the forest for our children and grandchildren and we do not wish to have destructive mining on our lands.
-Also we take this opportunity to call on the government to adopt policies that will include villagers in matters related to large scale extractive industries, including full respect for free, prior and informed consent.
+Also we take this opportunity to call on the government to adopt policies that will include villagers in matters related to large scale extractive industries.